ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/master-detail-custom-detail/index.md

 When a Master Row is expanded, the grid uses the default Detail Cell Renderer to create and display the Detail Grid inside one row of the Master Grid.
 You can provide a customer Detail Cell Renderer to display something else if the default Detail Cell Renderer doesn't do what you want.

-Configure the grid to use a customer Detail Cell Renderer using the grid property `detailRowCellComp`.
+Configure the grid to use a customer Detail Cell Renderer using the grid property `detailCellRenderer`.

 <snippet spaceBetweenProperties="true">
 const gridOptions = {
     // normally left blank, the grid will use the default Detail Cell Renderer
-    detailRowCellComp: 'myCellRendererComp',
+    detailCellRenderer: 'myCellRendererComp',
     // params sent to the Detail Cell Renderer, in this case your MyCellRendererComp
-    detailRowCellCompParams: {},
+    detailCellRendererParams: {},
 }
 </snippet>